Looking for the best sauce pan for your kitchen? Here, we discuss what makes a saucepan great: material, size, shape, design, cost, and more.

 The point here is that you want a handle that allows you to get the best grip possible on a full, hot, heavy saucepan.
 By this measure, it goes beyond what's most comfortable to what's safest.

 On large saucepans--3-quart and larger--also consider helper handles.
 This is the loop handle opposite from the long handle.
-It is a huuuge help in stabilizing large, heavy pots, especially when lifting or pouring:
+It can be a huge help in stabilizing large, heavy pots, especially when lifting or pouring:

 If you have any strength or mobility issues at all, a helper handle is a must-have.
 It makes handling a large sauce pan so.much.easier.